elastic/kibana/rfcs/text/0013_saved_object_migrations.md

 3. Start the rollback Kibana nodes.
 All running Kibana nodes should be on the same rollback version, have the same plugins enabled and use the same configuration.

 To rollback to a previous version of Kibana without a snapshot:
+(Assumes the migration to 7.11.0 failed)
 1. Shutdown all Kibana nodes.
-2. Remove the index created by the failed Kibana migration by using the version-specific alias e.g. `DELETE /.kibana_7.10.0`
+2. Remove the index created by the failed Kibana migration by using the version-specific alias e.g. `DELETE /.kibana_7.11.0`
 3. Identify the rollback index:
    1. If rolling back to a Kibana version < 7.10.0 use `.kibana`
    2. If rolling back to a Kibana version >= 7.10.0 use the version alias of the Kibana version you wish to rollback to e.g. `.kibana_7.10.0`